+See Basel Committee on Banking Supervision (June 2011).

+See Basel Committee on Banking Supervision (January 2014).

 - If the problem is not dealt with by proper problem loan management, the loan write-offs are likely to remain large or even escalate. - Problem loans in excess of the industry norm may indicate not only poor credit underwriting standards, but in all likelihood poor management, which may be a warning of incipient problems elsewhere. - Public and market knowledge of the bank's relatively poor performance on asset quality may affect confidence in the bank, leading to deposit withdrawal or increased cost of funding. - Asset encumbrance may limit the options in recovery and resolution, as there are fewer unsecured creditors and less collateral available to deal with liquidity risks.
-Supervisors may wish to consider how encumbered the assets of the bank are when considering what action to take when the bank becomes weak.

-164. For asset quality problems, on-site examinations are usually the most useful way of evaluating the extent of the problem.
-The examination should focus on whether problem loans are being identified promptly, whether the bank has a dedicated problem loan management/recovery unit that is operating effectively, whether problem loans are being classified correctly and whether adequate provisions are being set aside.
+Supervisors may wish to consider how encumbered the assets of the bank are when considering what action to take when the bank becomes weak. - 159.
+For asset quality problems, on-site examinations are usually the most useful way of evaluating the extent of the problem.
+The examination should focus on whether problem loans are being identified promptly; whether the bank has a dedicated problem loan management/recovery unit that is operating effectively; whether problem loans are being classified correctly; and whether adequate provisions are being set aside.
 While the maintenance of adequate provisions is, in the first instance, primarily a matter for the bank and its auditors, the supervisor has a major role to play in determining whether the provisioning policy is prudent and is being applied effectively.
-If provisions are not adequate, the bank's capital adequacy ratio will be overstated.

-165. On asset quality reviews, the supervisor needs to ensure that these are forward-looking, taking into account macroprudential analyses.
-The supervisor is likely to be able to make use of (i) peer group comparisons (eg experience from other on-site examinations) and (ii) stress testing to gauge the scale of the problem and the particular areas of concern.
-Supervisors are increasingly requiring some larger banks and banks with significant concentrations to do stress testing as a routine management practice.

-166. A bank with asset quality problems should devise an appropriate remedial action plan.
-This may include:

-- negotiating new agreements with its viable but weak debtors (eg through loan maturity extensions, interest rate reductions, partial debt forgiveness and debt-to-equity swaps); - taking possession of loan collateral or other debtor assets; - writing off long-term problem loans; and - selling assets or transferring them to a special purpose debt management vehicle although the supervisor should determine that such transactions are not designed only to remove low-quality assets as a form of regulatory arbitrage.

-167. In practice, however, certain principles apply no matter what approaches the bank takes.
+If provisions are not adequate, the bank's capital adequacy ratio will be overstated. - 160.
+The supervisor is likely to be able to make use of (1) peer group comparisons (eg experience from other on-site examinations) and (2) stress testing to gauge the scale of the problem and the particular areas of concern.
+Supervisors are increasingly requiring some larger banks and banks with significant concentrations to do stress testing as a routine management practice. - 161.
+A bank with asset quality problems should devise an appropriate remedial action plan.
+This may include: - negotiating new agreements with its viable but weak debtors (eg through loan maturity extensions, interest rate reductions, partial debt forgiveness and debt-to-equity swaps); - taking possession of loan collateral or other debtor assets; - writing off long-term problem loans; and - selling assets or transferring them to a special-purpose debt management vehicle although the supervisor should determine that such transactions are not designed only as a form of regulatory arbitrage. - 162.
+In practice, however, whatever approaches the bank takes, certain principles apply.
 First, the bank needs a realistic assessment of its current asset quality and should not be tempted to hide the problem by entering into cosmetic restructurings with insolvent debtors.
 Second, it needs to put resources into strengthening its problem loan management unit so that it can boost recoveries.
 Third, it needs to be prepared to "bite the bullet" on provisioning.
 Prolonged problems with asset quality cast a shadow over the bank.
 To be effective, provisions must be determined on the basis of the short-term realisable value for collateral, or a conservative present value estimate of the borrower's likely repayments, not on longer-term, potentially optimistic projections of future value.
 If the bank has the resources or can secure additional resources (for example, by capital injection), it is preferable to try to clean up the balance sheet as expeditiously as possible.
 This may, however, result in the bank suffering a large reduction in profitability and capital.